How Much Data Should You Take on Your Next Trip to Singapore

 How to calculate your data needs in Singapore?

 Staying connected is utmost important while travelling in Singapore.
 Either you can use eSim for Singapore or a WiFi available at local places.
 From navigating paths to digital payments, and from social media updates to watching YouTube, you will be dependent on your mobile phone.
-Now it’s important for you to know how much data you consume every day, so that you don’t overspend on the same.
+Now it’s important for you to estimate how much data do I need for your trip, considering your usage habits, trip duration, and the types of apps you use.
+This helps you avoid overspending or running out of data.
 Here is a 3-step method to calculate how much data you consume every day:

 Step 1 – Estimate your daily screen time

 Firstly, calculate the time you spend online every day while travelling.
-Ask questions like, do I use data for scrolling reels, binge-watch, or just directions?
+Ask questions like, do I use data for scrolling reels, binge-watch, remote work, or just directions?

 • A light traveller may only spend 1-2 hours online, using maps, browsing, or scrolling.